nbeaver/neware-data-munger/README.rst

 TODO
 ----

-- Infer ``.csv`` data columns based on headers.
+- Generate a dedicated Grace output file.
-- Add an optional "mass?" prompt.
+- Use existing mass if datafile contains it (e.g. "This datafile uses an active material mass of 1.3 mg.
+Continue using this value?")
-- Put the number of the cycle at the beginning of the filename.
+- Put the number of the cycle at the beginning of the filename to make it easier to sort.
 - Generate an EZStat-style ``.csv`` file.

 ----